procitec/pythonqt/gui_tests/README.md

 ### `meta object`
 - `meta.clear_output()`: Clears the output
 - `meta.reset_color()`: Resets the gui color
-- `meta.create_filehandle(filename)`: Creates a FileWrapper of passed filename
+- `meta.create_filehandle(filename)`: Creates a FileHandle instance of passed filename

 ### `FileHandle` class
 This class represents a file handle.
-With this, `PythonQtCppWrapperFactory` and insertion of user types is tested.
+With this, `PythonQtCppWrapperFactory` and insertion of user types are tested.
 - `var_name.create_file()`: Creates the file in the file system.
 The content of the file is the current date.
 - `var_name.delete_file()`: Deletes the file
 - `var_name.file_exists()`: Returns true if the file exists, false otherwise
 -
-### `FileHandle` Decorator class
+### `FileDec`: An inserted Decorator class
 Instanciate a new type FileDec directly (not by a WrapperFactory).
 Therefore the type must be imported:
 ```